okjuan/vbook/_posts/2025-08-07-england-trip.md

 tags: journal travel
 ---

-Z and I are vacationing in England for ten days!
+Z and I are vacationing in England for ten days from August 15th til the 26th.
 <!--more-->

 #### Friday 08/15/2025 -- Bristol